-Arkansas employees who have been injured in the workplace may be entitled to workers compensation.
-However, before a worker can begin to receive benefits from for a workplace injury there are several steps and procedures that a worker must go through.
+Arkansas employees who have been injured in the workplace may be entitled to workers’ compensation.
+However, before a worker can begin to receive benefits for a workplace injury, there are several steps and procedures that a worker must go through.
 To begin, any worker who has been injured in the workplace must report their injury to their employer and subsequently to the Workers’ Compensation insurance carrier.
-After the injury has been reported to the employer’s Workers’ Compensation insurance carrier an injured worker will be required to go to the doctor chose by the employer or their Workers’ Compensation insurance carrier.
+After the injury has been reported to the employer’s Workers’ Compensation insurance carrier, an injured worker will be required to go to the doctor chose by the employer or their Workers’ Compensation insurance carrier.
 In addition to reporting an injury and then going to the prescribed doctor, workers who have been injured at work will be required to fill out all of the appropriate forms in an accurate and timely manner.

 Unfortunately, injured workers often find that there are too many forms and appointments to keep up with and keep track of.
 The stress of dealing with an injury and illness while trying to navigate the complicated Workers’ Compensation system often leads to employees failing to properly fill out key pieces of paperwork or missing crucial deadlines.